Meet Our Highly Qualified Team of Professionals

 Senior Engineer

-Ester Tseng has over ten years of technical experience in pavement and geotechnical engineering.
-She has worked for engineering consulting, research, and government organizations in several countries, including USA, Australia, France, Brazil, and Spain.
 Ms. Tseng has provided geotechnical and pavement investigation, design and construction support for numerous road, port, and airfield projects.
-She has also served as technical leader for a variety of government-funded research projects involving pavement design methods, materials testing, and sustainability.
-She was involved in the preparation and review of pavement design guidelines and has delivered technical training courses to pavement practitioners.
+Additionally, she has led technical efforts for government-funded research projects focusing on pavement design methods, materials testing, and sustainability.
+Ms. Tseng has been actively involved in the preparation and review of pavement design guidelines and has conducted technical training courses for pavement designers.